 It’s head to toe care.
 What does that involve?

 We do total overhauls.
 So we address anything that’s going on anywhere on your body.
 If the skin’s scaly, we do dry, microderm abrasion.
 We get rid of freckles, moles, and broken capillaries.
 The doctor we work with also does veins.
 There’s nothing we can’t address.
-It all depends on the individual’s concerns and needs.
+It all depends on the individual’s concerns and needs, check this out.

 Do you do nutrition with that too, or is it mostly treatments?

 It’s mostly treatments.
 We don’t want anyone to feel like they have to live their life in some other way.
 If you know you have an allergy to something – if you have a skin reaction to certain foods – don’t eat that food.
 We don’t say that you can’t have chocolate or that you can’t have potato chips or that you can’t have something.
 Dangene [the founder of the Institute] always says that the most important things are water, happiness and sleep.
 That’s the prescription.
 And our treatments.